-- 1. Table space or area dimensions assigned to this exhibit. - 2.
-Whether or not reservations are required and appropriate contact information. - 3.
-The objective of an Educational Exhibit is to convey a message quickly and clearly.
-Legible printing, descriptive pictures and/or objects and organization of the materials all tell a story.
-The dramatic impact can be attained with color combinations, humor, clever titles, etc., all designed to interest the viewer.
-The organization and placement of the materials should cause the eye to flow through the exhibit.
-Handouts are a plus. - 4.
-Whether or not the Educational Exhibit should tie in with the theme of the show, if there is one, through signs, show color combinations or some other way. - 5.
-Whether or not this division will be judged.
+1. Table space or area dimensions assigned to this exhibit.

+2. Whether or not reservations are required and appropriate contact information.

+3. Whether or not the Educational Exhibit should tie in with the theme of the show, if there is one, through signs, show color combinations or some other way.

+4. Whether or not this division will be judged.
 If judged, awards given should be listed in the awards section of the show schedule.